Stochastic Matching Bandits with Rare Optimization Updates: Batch Learning for Stochastic Matching Bandits

 \end{corollary}

-\begin{remark} [Amortized Efficiency] {As mentioned in Corollary~\ref{cor:elim}, our algorithm only requires combinatorial optimization at most $M=\Theta(\log\log(T/rK))$ times over $T$, while achieving $\tilde{O}(\sqrt{T})$ regret bound.
-This implies that the amortized computation cost is $O(1)$ for large enough $T$, since the average cost per round for combinatorial optimization becomes negligible as $\frac{NK^{N+1}\log\log(T/rK)}{T}=O(1)$ for $T=\Omega(NK^{N+1}\log\log(T/rK)))$.
-This is significantly lower than the computational cost of the naive approach discussed in Section~\ref{sec:curse_complexity} (e.g. Algorithm~\ref{alg:ucb} in Appendix~\ref{app:ucb}), which is $O(K^N)$ per round.} \end{remark} \paragraph{Discussion on the Tightness of the Regret Bound.} We begin by comparing our results to those from previous batch bandit studies under a (generalized) linear structure.
-Our regret bound, given as \(\tilde{O}(T^{1/2+1/2(2^M-1)})=\tilde{O}(T^{1/2(1-2^{-M})})\) for a general \(M = O(\log(T))\), matches the results from \citet{han2020sequential,ren2024dynamic,sawarnigeneralized}.
-Notably, this bound also aligns with the lower bound for the linear structure, \(\Omega(T^{1/2(1-2^{-M})})\) \citep{han2020sequential}.
-For the case of \(M = \Theta(\log\log(T/rK))\), our bound of \(\tilde{O}(\sqrt{T})\) corresponds to the findings for linear bandits in \citet{ruan2021linear,hanna2023contexts}, where only such values of \(M\) were considered.
-Additionally, with respect to the parameter \(r\), we achieve a tight bound of \(O(\sqrt{r})\) for \(M = \Theta(\log\log(T/rK))\), which matches the lower bound for linear bandits established by \cite{lattimore2020bandit}.
-To the best of our knowledge, this is the first work to address batch updates in matching bandits.
+\begin{remark}[Efficiency via Rare Optimization Updates] As established in Corollary~\ref{cor:elim}, Algorithm~1 invokes combinatorial optimization at most $M=\Theta\bigl(\log\log(\frac{T}{rK})\bigr)$ times over the entire horizon $T$, while achieving a regret bound of $\widetilde{\mathcal{O}}(\sqrt{T})$.
+Consequently, the total computational cost associated with combinatorial optimization is $\mathcal{O}(NKC_{\mathrm{opt}}\log\log(\frac{T}{rK}))$.
+This stands in sharp contrast to the naive approach discussed in Section~\ref{sec:curse_complexity} (e.g., Algorithm~\ref{alg:ucb} in Appendix~\ref{app:ucb}), which requires solving a combinatorial optimization problem of cost $C_{\mathrm{opt}}$ at every round, leading to a total cost of $\mathcal{O}(C_{\mathrm{opt}}T)$.
+Although our algorithm incurs the additional $NK$ factor due to the construction of representative assortments at each update, the reduction in the dependence on the time horizon---from linear in $T$ to doubly logarithmic in $\log\log T$---yields a substantial reduction in the \emph{overall} computational burden.
+As a consequence, when $T$ is sufficiently large, the amortized per-round computational cost becomes negligible compared to the naive approach, even though the worst-case per-round cost remains unchanged.
+Moreover, Algorithm~1 does not optimize over the full matching space at each update, but rather over an active set $\mathcal{M}_\tau$ that typically shrinks rapidly due to elimination, which we later confirm empirically. \end{remark} \paragraph{Discussion on the Tightness of the Regret Bound.} We begin by comparing our results to those from previous batch bandit studies under a (generalized) linear structure.
+Our regret bound, given as \(\tilde{\mathcal{O}}(T^{\frac{1}{2}+\frac{1}{2(2^M-1)}})=\tilde{\mathcal{O}}(T^{\frac{1}{2(1-2^{-M})}})\) for a general \(M = \mathcal{O}(\log(T))\), matches the results from \citet{han2020sequential,ren2024dynamic,sawarnigeneralized}.
+Notably, this bound also aligns with the lower bound for the linear structure, \(\Omega(T^{\frac{1}{2(1-2^{-M})}})\) \citep{han2020sequential}.
+For the case of \(M = \Theta\bigl(\log\log(\frac{T}{rK})\bigr)\), our bound of \(\tilde{\mathcal{O}}(\sqrt{T})\) corresponds to the findings for linear bandits in \citet{ruan2021linear,hanna2023contexts} under $\log\log(T)$ batch updates.